Tokiwadai Station (Tokyo): History

 The station opened on 20 October 1935 as Musashino-Tokiwa Station (武蔵野常盤駅).
 It was renamed Tokiwadai on 1 October 1951.

 From 17 March 2012, station numbering was introduced on the Tobu Tojo Line, with Tokiwadai Station becoming "TJ-06".

 Passenger statistics

 In fiscal 2010, the station was used by an average of 46,297 passengers daily.

 Accidents

 Tokiwadai Station suffers from a high number of suicides, due to the relatively high speed and frequency of non-stop trains passing through the station.
 Between 2002 and 2009, three people were killed by passing trains after jumping onto the tracks.

-On 6 February 2007 at around 19:30, a police officer from a nearby Kōban police box was hit by a non-stop express train near Tokiwadai Station while trying to restrain a 39-year-old woman who had rushed onto the tracks in an attempt to commit suicide.
+On 6 February 2007 at around 19:30, a police officer from a nearby Kōban police box was hit by a non-stop express train near Tokiwadai Station while trying to restrain a 39-year-old woman who had rushed onto the tracks in a suicide attempt.
 The woman survived with serious injuries, but the 53-year-old police officer, Sergeant Kunihiko Miyamoto, was left critically injured in a coma and died on 12 February.